U.S. flag

 Early and Periodic Screening, Diagnostic, and Treatment

 The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit provides comprehensive and preventive health care services for children under age 21 who are enrolled in Medicaid.
-EPSDT is key to ensuring that children and adolescents receive appropriate preventive, dental, mental health, and developmental, and specialty services.
+EPSDT is key to ensuring that children and adolescents receive appropriate preventive, dental, mental health and specialty services.

 • Early: Assessing and identifying problems early